marcio-git/marcio-git/README.md

 - 👋 Hi, I’m Marcio, a Frontend and Backend Jr. developer.
 - 👀 I’m interested in music, football and technology.
 - 🌱 I’m currently learning React JS.
-- 👨‍💻 I’m looking for a new job.
+- 👨‍💻 I’m looking for a my 1st job.
 - 📫 How to reach me: marcio.dev.work@gmail.com

 <!---